RockitBootcamp/Student-Resources/Orientation.md

   - Turning in a project for the milestone
 - Lessons can be redone as many times as it takes for you to grasp the material
 - Students can request more difficult material if they wish
 - Homework is rarely turned in.
 There are no grades in the bootcamp so homework is never graded.
 If you are assigned homework or extra learning material.
-Make sure you learn it and you only need to follow up with teachers if there were parts you didn't understand or needed clairification on.
+Make sure you learn it and you only need to follow up with teachers if there were parts you didn't understand or needed clarification on.

 ## Class Materials

 - The schedule and some "power-point" style presentations are at [Google Drive](https://drive.google.com/a/azpixels.com/#folders/0Bx5x0ObRW281Q1lEbnJoOFBoUW8)
 - Most class materials are at GitHub in the [Student Resources Repository](https://github.com/RockitBootcamp/Student-Resources)
-  - Each milestone has approxamently 14-18 lessons and discovering which lessons of Student Resources belong to which milestone is documented in your class-specific repo
+  - Each milestone has approximately 14-18 lessons and discovering which lessons of Student Resources belong to which milestone is documented in your class-specific repo
   - Each lesson has a list of objectives which you are responsible for learning
   - The objectives also double-serve as a study guide for any tests and interviews
-  - All lessons have links to outside resources that will supplament the in-class lesson
+  - All lessons have links to outside resources that will supplement the in-class lesson
   - Many lessons have "Extra Study" or homework assignments at the bottom of the lesson
+  - There is a "Glossary of terms" available in the Student Resources
+  - There is a file called "Cool Resources" which links to all kinds of interesting blogs and learning material